Last updated on February 27, 2023

 The brilliant is probably the most popular cutting style applied to both diamonds and coloured gemstones.
 It features triangular and kite-shaped facets of various sizes both on the crown and the pavilion of the gemstone.
 The brilliant cut is designed to optimise a stone’s optical performance and maximise its fire, brilliance and scintillation.
 Examples of brilliant cuts include round brilliant and oval brilliant cuts.

-The step cut, also known as trap cut, is another popular cutting style mostly applied to coloured gemstones such as emerald and tourmaline.
+The step cut, also known as trap cut, is another popular cutting style mostly applied to coloured gemstones such as emeralds and tourmaline.
 It features a series of four-sided facets parallel to the girdle both on the crown and pavilion of the stone.
 The facets are usually long and narrow unless they are placed at the corners of the stone.
 The step cutting style is designed to enhance a gemstone’s colour and clarity, especially if the material is not deeply coloured.
 Examples of step cuts include emerald, Asscher and baguette cuts.

 The mixed cut combines both the brilliant cut and step cut styles.
 It features brilliant facets on the crown and step facets on the pavilion of the stone or vice versa.
 An example of the mixed cutting style is the cut-cornered rectangular mixed cut, which features step cut facet arrangement on the crown and brilliant cut facets on the pavilion.
 This technique is usually applied to coloured stones to break up the entering light into another pattern and evening out the overall colour of the gem.